Young Cartoonist of the Year Award

-The Young Cartoonist of the Year Award is an annual award given by the Cartoon Museum in London in association with the British Cartoonists' Association to the best young cartoonist, in the category of Under 18 and Under 30.
+The Young Cartoonists Awards, also known as the Young Cartoonist of the Year Award, is an annual award ceremony hosted by the Cartoon Museum in London in association with the British Cartoonists' Association, awards being given to the best young cartoonists, in the category of Under 18 and Under 30.
+The judging and awards ceremonies are hosted at the Cartoon Museum.
+A number of past winners have gone on to enjoy successful careers in cartooning, including Ella Baron and Will McPhail.

 History

 The Young Cartoonist of the Year Award was originally founded as the Mel Calman Awards in 1995, in memory of The Times cartoonist and Cartoon Art Trust founder.
-They are now run jointly by the Cartoon Art Trust and the British Cartoonists' Association.
+The first awards were presented by Peter Stothard, editor of The Times, the original sponsors of the awards.
+The original judges included Mark Bryant, Enzo Apicella, Steve Bell, Peter Brookes, and Posy Simmonds.
+The winner was 17 year old Jonathan Cusick.

 The awards ceremony has been held at the Postal Museum, London (1995), Simpson's-in-the-Strand (1996), and at the Mall Galleries during the Cartoon Art Trust Awards.
-More recently the ceremony has been at The Cartoon Museum.
+More recently the ceremony has been at The Cartoon Museum in London.
+Today the awards are run jointly by the Cartoon Art Trust and the British Cartoonists' Association.